abesto/easyssh/README.md

           ---------------------------------------
 ```

 Discoverer, filter and executor definitions are [S-Expressions](https://en.wikipedia.org/wiki/S-expression); the terms usable in them are described below.
+Wherever a "string" is referenced, you don't need to quote the string (but you can).
+For example, `(const foo "bar")` is fine.

 ### Discoverers